 Murtaza and his wife are a multicultural couple: Lucile is from France and he is from India.
 They found a country in their image: Canada.

-After a relatively quick immigration process (only one year), they picked Montreal as their new home, a city where there are many opportunities, including hotel jobs Montreal.
+After a relatively quick immigration process (only one year), they picked Montreal as their new home.
 They only arrived a few months ago but they are slowly adapting to their new life in North America.
 Getting a job will be their next challenge.
 Murtaza is the founder and editor-in-chief of DZine Trip, an online design magazine, and he is looking for creative jobs.
 You can see his profile on LinkedIn.

 1) What brought you to Canada?